awsdocs/aws-chatbot-admin-guide/doc_source/cloudwatch-logs.md

 Possible errors that you can see with CloudWatch Logs include lack of permissions, unsupported events, and events throttled by the chat client\.
 For more information about these errors, see [Troubleshooting AWS Chatbot](chatbot-troubleshooting.md)\.

+AWS Chatbot also provides an audit log of commands executed by AWS Chatbot in CloudWatch Logs\.
+With CloudWatch Logs' audit log events for AWS Chatbot, you can see an audit log of executed commands and their chat workspace ID, channel ID, and channel user ID attributes\.
+The audit log events in CloudWatch Logs are always enabled and can't be disabled\.

+AWS Chatbot always logs audit events for command execution to CloudWatch Logs\.
 You can choose to enable logging for all events, or only for errors\.

 **Note**
 There is an additional charge for using CloudWatch Logs\.
 For more details, see [Amazon CloudWatch Pricing](https://aws.amazon.com/cloudwatch/pricing)\.